microsoft/Windows-driver-samples/network/radio/RadioManagerSample/ReadMe.md

 IsAssociatingDevice

-\*\*\* It is required that the registry key has AT LEAST a Name value, otherwise the Sample Radio Manager will fail to initialize. \*\*\*
+**Note** It is required that the registry key has AT LEAST a Name value, otherwise the Sample Radio Manager will fail to initialize.

 **Important** The radio manager must be given a name and the registry key must have, as a minimum, a Name value.
 Otherwise, the Sample Radio Manager will fail to initialize.
 This is the name of the radio switch that is displayed to the user in the Wireless page of PC Settings.
 The name must be simple, yet descriptive of what the radio is.
 For example, for NFC radios, the value of the name field should be "NFC", and for GPS radios, the value of the name field should be "GPS" or "GNSS", whichever is more appropriate.
 The name must not include the word "radio" or the manufacturer's name or some other word related to the functionality of the radio (e.g. "Location" OR "port").

 When the Radio Manager is initialized, it uses these registry keys to retrieve the "radio" information.
 The radio state values can be any of the following enum values: